-The IWW is a union for all workers, a union dedicated to organizing on the job, in our industries and in our communities both to win better conditions today and to build a world without bosses, a world in which production and distribution are organized by workers ourselves to meet the needs of the entire population, not merely a handful of exploiters.
+The IWW is a member-run union for all workers, a union dedicated to organizing on the job, in our industries and in our communities.
+IWW members are organizing to win better conditions today and build a world with economic democracy tomorrow.
+We want our workplaces run for the benefit of workers and communities rather than for a handful of bosses and executives.

-We are a union open to all workers, whether or not the IWW happens to have representation rights in your workplace.
-We organize the worker, not the job, recognizing that unionism is not about government certification or employer recognition but about workers coming together to address our common concerns.
-Sometimes this means striking or signing a contract.
-Sometimes it means refusing to work with an unsafe machine or following the bosses’ orders so literally that nothing gets done.
-Sometimes it means agitating around particular issues or grievances in a specific workplace, or across an industry.
+We invite you to become a member whether or not the IWW happens to have representation rights in your workplace.
+We organize the worker, not the job, and recognize that unions are not about government certification or employer recognition but about workers coming together to address common concerns.

 WHY JOIN THE IWW?

 It does not take long to figure out that workers and their employers do not have the same interests.
 Workers want shorter hours, higher pay, and better benefits.